-From 2012 to 2023, doctoral students from Halle and Leipzig universities have been actively collaborating in polymer research.
-This field is interdisciplinary and brings together students from physics, chemistry and materials science in an integrated graduate program.
+From 2012 to 2023, doctoral students from Halle and Leipzig universities were actively collaborating in polymer research.
+This field being interdisciplinary brought together students from physics, chemistry and materials science in an integrated graduate program.
 The graduate program provided in-depth training in interdisciplinary soft matter research.
 This included the design and preparation of specific materials, their characterization, and their theoretical understanding.
 A thorough command of the basic principles of chemistry, physics and engineering of polymers and soft matter were the aims of the training within our graduate school.
 All students worked closely with a supervisor and met a mentor regularly.
 In addition to the development of a broad background in polymer science, the acquisition of transferable skills was an important goal of the course program.

 Research on synthetic and biological polymers